vladimirKa002/tanks-game/Readme.md

 ### Controls
-To **drive** the tank use keyboard:
-'w' - move forward
-'s' - move backward
-'a' - rotate left
-'d' - rotate right
+To **drive** the tank use keyboard: arrow up - move forward arrow down - move backward arrow left - rotate left arrow right - rotate right
 The **head** of a tank will always rotate towards the mouse cursor.
 To **shot** just left-click on the mouse on the game field.
 ![game2](readme/game2.png?raw=true "Forest")